Discover the remarkable history of Caravaggio's painting The Taking of Christ

 Caravaggio 25 Years: Display

-In 2018, to mark this twenty-five year anniversary, we held a series of events; installed a temporary display (14 November 2018 - 25 February 2019) revealing the remarkable history of the painting; and commissioned a new poem from acclaimed Dublin poet and playwright Stephen James Smith.
+In 2018, to mark the twenty-five year anniversary of the unveiling of Caravaggio's painting in Dublin, the Gallery held a series of events; installed a temporary display (14 November 2018–25 February 2019) revealing the remarkable history of the painting; and commissioned a new poem from acclaimed Dublin poet and playwright Stephen James Smith.